That’s the question lingering in my mind long after I finished reading The Secret Lives of the Four Wives by Lola Shoneyin

 Same with the never ending physical descriptions and odd actions by Baba Segi, to the extent that I started to wonder why any of the four women agreed to marry him.
 Wanting to know the answer to just that one question made me open more pages, encounter more questions and find the answers spread out in each page of the book.

-Lola’s choice of words in each sentence and paragraph, and their pacing, descriptions of scenes and household activities captured my attention, gave me reason to reflect back to my childhood days.
+Lola’s choice of words in each sentence and paragraph, and their pacing, descriptions of scenes and household activities captured my attention, gave me reason to reflect to my childhood days.
 Then did I realize that what may have appeared as trivial daily household chores are more than that, they tell stories on family life.

 The author’s use of suspense in every chapter made me want to start on the next chapter to know how it ends.
 The result was longer nights of reading.
 Each time I wanted to stop reading and sleep, Lola gave me a good reason to open another page, another chapter.